jwood11atx/nimbleNetwork/README.md

-# Nimble Networker Built in React.js
+# Nimble Networker Built in React Native

 In development...